ivoyovchev/climbingtracker99/README.md

 - Widget support for quick access to key metrics

 ### Recent Updates
+- Updated widget UI for a cleaner, flatter design with improved spacing and alignment
 - Improved widget design with climbing-specific icons
 - Enhanced dashboard view with consistent title styling
 - Optimized widget layout for better readability